bit34/Bit34-Graph/README.md

 - Graph class with basic functionality
 - GridGraph subclass for regular structured graphs
 - RectGraph subclass for handling rectangular grids with all graph functionality
-- TBA -> HexaGraph subclass for handling hexagonal grids with all graph functionality
+- HexGraph subclass for handling hexagonal grids with all graph functionality